-Date Section Revised Change 07/01/2010 All sections and S.L.
+Date Section Revised Change 07/01/2010 All sections and attachment(s) S.L.
 2009-451, s.
-10.31. (a) Transition of NCHC Program attachment(s) administrative oversight from the State Health Plan to DMA in the NC Department of Health and Human Services.
+10.31. (a) Transition of NCHC Program administrative oversight from the State Health Plan to DMA in the NC Department of Health and Human Services.
 07/01/2010 Attachment E Updated Community Support Team Service Definition with effective date of 7/1/10.
 Changes include updated service description, updated eligibility criteria, updated service limitations, and updated staffing to include a Licensed or Provisionally Licensed Team Leader.
 01/01/2011 Attachment E Updated the Staff Training Section of Intensive In-Home, Child and Adolescent Day Treatment, and Community Support Team Service Definitions.
 Removed Community Support - Adult and Community Support - Children service definitions.
 Inserted a new service definition titled Peer Support Services.
 Added clarification to the documentation requirements in service definition for Opioid Treatment.
-02/15/2011 Sections 1.0, Updated standard DMA template language 2.0, 3.0, 4.0, 5.0, 7.0 08/01/2011 Attachment E Revision of Community Support Team to extend allowable time frame for services beyond six months if medically necessary as indicated by an independent assessment.
+02/15/2011 Sections 1.0, 2.0, 3.0, 4.0, 5.0, 7.0 Updated standard DMA template language 08/01/2011 Attachment E Revision of Community Support Team to extend allowable time frame for services beyond six months if medically necessary as indicated by an independent assessment.
 Removal of language pertaining to Community Support Services.
 Removed the category board-eligible provisionally licensed professional.
 Provide a requirement of being CABHA in IIH and CST.
-Provisionally licensed LCAS as 12/01/2012 All sections and able to provide the various substance abuse services.
-12/01/2012 To comply with G.S.
-108A-70.21(b). attachment(s) NCHC coverage shall be equivalent to coverage under 12/01/2012 All sections and Medicaid with some exceptions.
-12/01/2012 Merge Medicaid and NCHC current coverage into one 12/01/2012 attachment(s)All sections and policy.
-12/01/2012 Changed recipient to beneficiary per CMS guidelines.
-12/01/2012 attachment(s) Attachment D Attachment D deleted as the HCPCS codes were listed in 12/01/2012 Attachment D Attachment D deleted as the HCFCS codes were listed in Attachment A. 12/01/2012 Attachment E Attachment A. Attachment E was renamed as Attachment D. 12/01/2012 Attachment E All sections and Changed patient, recipient, person, him, her, his/her, youth, 12/01/2012 attachment(s) child, individual, consumer to beneficiary, provisionally anacimient(s) licensed to Associate Level licensed as appropriate.
-12/01/2012 Attachment D Removed the Peer Support service definition and references 12/01/2012 to State Funded services (refer to DMH website for state funded policies).
+Provisionally licensed LCAS as able to provide the various substance abuse services.
+12/01/2012 All sections and attachment(s) To comply with G.S.
+108A-70.21(b).
+NCHC coverage shall be equivalent to coverage under Medicaid with some exceptions.
+12/01/2012 All sections and attachment(s) Merge Medicaid and NCHC current coverage into one policy.
+12/01/2012 All sections and attachment(s) Changed recipient to beneficiary per CMS guidelines.
+12/01/2012 Attachment D Attachment D deleted as the HCPCS codes were listed in Attachment A. 12/01/2012 Attachment E Attachment E was renamed as Attachment D. 12/01/2012 All sections and attachment(s) Changed patient, recipient, person, him, her, his/her, youth, child, individual, consumer to beneficiary, provisionally licensed to Associate Level licensed as appropriate.
+12/01/2012 Attachment D Removed the Peer Support service definition and references to State Funded services (refer to DMH website for state funded policies).
 04/01/2013 Section 1.0 Moved paragraph on authority to Section 7.3 04/01/2013 Section 5.0 Deleted: Prenatal and childbirth services are not covered.
-04/01/2013 Section 5.6 and Added NCHC to this section to clarify that NCHC 01/01/2013 6.1 beneficiaries must also comply with the supervision 0.1 requirements of the service definitions. requirements of the service definitions.
+04/01/2013 Section 5.6 and 6.1 Added NCHC to this section to clarify that NCHC beneficiaries must also comply with the supervision requirements of the service definitions.